Introduction

 Structure and Reference

 Excel custom number formats have a specific structure.
-Each number format can have up to four sections, separated with semi-colons as follows:
+Each number format can have up to four sections, separated by semi-colons as follows:

 This structure can make custom number formats look overwhelmingly complex.
 To read a custom number format, learn to spot the semi-colons and mentally parse the code into these sections: